GLONASS gets Nokia backing, aims to rival COMPASS

 Electric car maker Tesla Inc may enter the Indian market this summer, Chief Executive Elon Musk tweeted on Tuesday.

-MOSCOW Russia has secured Nokia's backing of its GLONASS satellite navigation system, a major step forward for the country's technology towards securing the number two global position after GPS.
+MOSCOW Russia has secured Nokia's backing of its GLONASS satellite navigation system, a major step forward for the country's technology toward securing the number two global position after GPS.

 The world's largest phone maker by volume, Nokia aims to release its first cellphone supporting GLONASS as well as GPS next year, the head of GLONASS operator NIS GLONASS told Reuters.